nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+System is unable to locate the contact to be deleted.

   * 3a1.
-AddressBook shows an error message.
+System displays an error message.

+    Use case ends.

+* 4a.
+The wedding planner chooses to abort the deletion of contact.

+  * 4a1.
+System displays a message for aborting the deletion.

-      Use case resumes at step 2.
+    Use case ends.

-*{More to be added}*
+**Guarantees**
+* The contact is successfully deleted from the system, and any persistent storage.

 ### Non-Functional Requirements